ZeroCry/hekate/README.md

 ## IPL configuration

-The ipl can be configured via 'hekate_ipl.ini' (if it is present on the SD card).
+The ipl can be configured via 'rajnx_ipl.ini' (if it is present on the SD card).
 Each ini section represents a boot entry, except for the special section 'config' that controls the global configuration.

 There are four possible type of entries. "**[ ]**": Boot entry, "**{ }**": Caption, "**#**": Comment, "*newline*": .ini cosmetic newline.